ecorbero/_rodrileonel_ChatNode/README.md

 0. Clone this Project
 1. Execute "npm install" in your console, in this directory.
-2. rename file "example.dev" to ".env"
+2. Rename file "example.dev" to ".env"
 3. Execute in your local computer "Mongo Compass"
 4. Execute "npm run dev" in your console, in this directory.